GSA/SaferFederalWorkforce.gov/pages/new/index.md

 ### September 13, 2021

 - Updates to [COVID-19 Workplace Safety: Agency Model Safety Principles](../overview/) and also various new and updated FAQs
-- _NOTE_: Implementation guidance on the President’s Executive Order on Requiring Coronavirus Disease 2019 Vaccination for Federal Employees is forthcoming and will be released soon by the Task Force.
+- _NOTE: Implementation guidance on the President’s Executive Order on Requiring Coronavirus Disease 2019 Vaccination for Federal Employees is forthcoming and will be released soon by the Task Force._

 ### September 3, 2021